Picture This… February 2021

 In classical Latin the noun ampulla (pl. ampullae) meant a two-handled flask or container for liquids.
 From around the sixth century the term came to refer specifically to miniature metal containers produced to hold relics such as holy water from the River Jordan.
 These containers were brought back by travellers who had gone on pilgrimage; they were a convenient and visible proof of the journey.

 From the twelfth to the fourteenth centuries, ampullae became the predominant form of pilgrims’ memorabilia at Canterbury.
 They were usually made of tin, so were cheap to manufacture and most pilgrims could afford them.
 The small flasks could be hung on a cord around the neck or sewn on to a garment.
 Other shrine locations also produced them; each favoured its own designs and these were instantly recognisable.
-Piers Plowman, a late 13th-century poem by William Langland, describes a pilgrim who had a ‘hundred ampulles’ on his hat, including examples collected from shrines overseas: the convent of St Katharine on Sinai, the shrine of St James of Compostela in Galicia and shrines in Rome.
+Piers Plowman, a late 14th-century poem, describes a pilgrim who had a ‘hundred ampulles’ on his hat, including examples collected from shrines overseas: the convent of St Katharine on Sinai, the shrine of St James of Compostela in Galicia and shrines in Rome.

 What did the mass-produced English flasks contain?
 Ampullae from Canterbury, the major source of the English examples that have survived, held ‘Canterbury water’.
 In 1170, the monks of Christ Church collected some of Thomas Becket’s blood from the scene of his murder in Canterbury Cathedral and this was quickly believed to deliver miraculous cures.
 Sealed ampullae filled with ‘Canterbury water’ (water with drops of the blood) were soon on sale in Canterbury.
 The water might be rubbed on to a body part which needed healing or consumed on the spot, or the ampulla and its contents might be taken home for future use.
 The flask could be given to family members or to a local church.
 The seal on the container meant the flask might have to be sliced open to allow access to the water, but sometimes the ampulla and its contents were kept intact as a talisman.